Most amateur squash players will at some point (usually after a defeat!) have decided it was time ‘to get fitter’.

 Without any real equipment requirements or need for advanced techniques, getting outside and pounding the pavements is seen by many people as one of the most straightforward ways to get a bit of extra fitness work in to complement their on-court efforts.

-Despite the seeming simplicity and accessibility of going out for a run however, there are several issues with jogging that can make it less than ideal for the unprepared squash player looking to boost their court specific conditioning.
+Despite the seeming simplicity and accessibility of going out for a run however, there are several issues with jogging that can make it less than ideal for the unprepared squash player looking to boost their court-specific conditioning.

 The first problem to be aware of with running, is the impact on the joints.

-Squash court floors are specially sprung to provide a little bit of ‘give’ – outdoor pavements and roads however offer no such luxury, and thus the impact and wearing on joints over longer distances can really build up, particularly in those carrying significant excess bodyweight – conditions such as shin splints, runner’s knee (also called patellofemoral pain or PFP), plantar fasciitis, iliotibial band syndrome, and Achilles tendinitis (lower leg irritation) are all of potentially heightened risk for the unprepared runner.
+Squash court floors are specially sprung to provide a little bit of ‘give’ – outdoor pavements and roads however offer no such luxury, and thus the impact and wear on joints over longer distances can really build up, particularly in those carrying significant excess bodyweight – conditions such as shin splints, runner’s knee (also called patellofemoral pain or PFP), plantar fasciitis, iliotibial band syndrome, and Achilles tendinitis (lower leg irritation) are all of potentially heightened risk for the unprepared runner.

 The second main problem with running as a modality for improving squash conditioning, is the issue of specificity.

-One of the key principles for any kind of physical conditioning, is to make your training as specific to your sport as possible – so for squash, things like ghosting, court sprints, lunge variations (and other resistance exercises that utilise the same muscles) are all going to replicate the repeat interval demands of a game of squash far better than long, slow, steady runs.
+One of the key principles for any kind of physical conditioning is to make your training as specific to your sport as possible – so for squash, things like ghosting, court sprints, lunge variations (and other resistance exercises that utilise the same muscles) are all going to replicate the repeat interval demands of a game of squash far better than long, slow, steady runs.

 So, is running/jogging a complete waste of time for the squash player?